Ergodicity Breaking Under Confinement in Cold-Atom Quantum Simulators: Experimental probes in a Bose--Hubbard simulator

 \section{Experimental probes in a Bose--Hubbard simulator}

 The $\mathrm{U}(1)$ QLM has been experimentally implemented on a Bose--Hubbard quantum simulator for the deconfined case of $\chi=0$, where gauge invariance was directly observed \cite{Yang2020}, and thermalization dynamics was probed \cite{Zhou2021}.
 More recently, an experimental proposal outlines how these experiments can be feasibly updated to study confinement in this model \cite{Halimeh2022tuning,Cheng2022tunable}.
-The Hamiltonian of this tilted Bose--Hubbard model employed in these works is
+Using this proposal, we will show that our results in Sections~\ref{sec:QMBS} and \ref{sec:HSF} can be experimentally observed.